SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

    > **Note:** Fore more details, refer to the [Cloudflare DNS Provider](https://github.com/gardener/external-dns-management/blob/master/docs/cloudflare/README.md) documentation.

-### Troubleshooting
+### Create a Kubernetes Secret — Troubleshooting

-If you get a permission error communicating with Cloudflare, be sure the domain name being registered does not exceed your plan limits.
+If you get a permission error communicating with Cloudflare, ensure that the domain name being registered does not exceed the limits of your plan.
 Hierarchical domains are not supported on the free plan as of this writing.

 ## 4. Create a DNS Provider